 Sustained vs. Burstable Bandwidth

-Burstable speed means the fastest speeds that an internet service provider allows from your plan.
+Burstable speed means the fastest speed that an internet service provider allows from your plan.
 However, you will only be able to access these speeds for certain windows of time.
 ISPs do this because delivering top speeds for long periods of time would max out their infrastructure to fast.
 With a burstable internet plan, you would only surf the internet when necessary.

 Ping and Throughput: The real measures of speed

 Bandwidth is not the factor affecting internet speeds and quality of connection.
 The primary measurements of internet speed are ping and throughput.

 Ping, which is measured in milliseconds, indicates the amount of lag between a data request and the time it takes to get to the host server and back to your computer.
 Throughput is the quantity of data an information system can handle over a certain period of time.